iammaxence/psychologyTest/README.md

 # Psycology Test

+/!\ The software is under development /!\

+## Presentation

+This software performs a series of projective tests, which are indirect assessment methods based on how a person reacts to non-verbal stimuli, such as pictures, drawings or stories.
+The patient's responses are then analyzed to reveal information about their unconscious motivations, fears and desires.
+It also provides detailed reports to help professionals understand the results of their projective tests.

+(insert gif)

+## How it's work

-nothing for now..
+Nothing for now..

-## Must do it

-## fix
+## Fix

 - Make a type for 'RIGHT' and 'LEFT
 - Init TestResponse in LengthTestExcercise ?

-## Do ASAP
+### Do ASAP

 - Get all stats from all blocks (user making to much time to respond need to be indicate)
   - In BlocManager step is share between the pause and the blocManager number.
 When there is a pause, indexBlocManager = step+1 but blocManager is index=step
+  - refacto "getResultHandler"
+  - handle pause between bloc
 - Add the sound exercise
 - invert colors for certain blocs

+## Stats

+stats:
+Blocs: [{1 : [left, right..]}, {2: [left, right..]}]
+exercices : [{left, 100, right}..]